bsc psychology

 Social Worker

-These professionals usually help individuals and families with emotional, behavioural, and mental issues.
-A social worker with a psychology degree can provide counselling, guidance, and support.
+These professionals usually help individuals and families with emotional, behavioral, and mental issues.
+A social worker with a psychology degree can provide counseling, guidance, and support.
 These also help in case management, referrals, and resource assistance.
-Social Workers can work in hospitals, schools, community centres, government agencies, etc.
+Social Workers can work in hospitals, schools, community centers, government agencies, etc.

 The social worker can earn INR 0.2 to INR 5.2 lakhs per annum.